Returning Student Readmission

 Virtual Information Session for New Students: How to Become an HCC Eagle

-Whether you are trying to work through the application process, and admissions requirements, are curious about degrees we offer, or just have general questions about HCC, the virtual Spring 2023 Information Sessions have the experts on hand to answer all of your questions.
+Whether you are trying to work through the application process and admissions requirements, are curious about the degrees we offer, or have general questions about HCC, the Virtual Information Sessions have the experts on hand to answer all your questions.
 We will also show you what to expect after you apply so you're set you up for success.